Ryannn06/InsightAI/README.md

 - Grouping data by categories
 - Counting values or creating basic distributions

-These outputs are structured analysis instructions and do not include any executable code.
+The outputs are structured instructions and do not include any executable code.

 ### 3. Intent Validation